lizhen18THU/PRESENT/README.md

 + {--device}: Device used for training (cuda or cpu), default: cuda
 + {--device_id}: Which gpu to use for training

-## Find more details and tutorials of PRESENT on the [ReadTheDocs](https://bio-present.readthedocs.io/en/latest/) website.
+## Find more details and tutorials of PRESENT on the [Read the Docs](https://bio-present.readthedocs.io/en/latest/) website.

 ## Citation